awsdocs/aws-mobile-developer-guide/doc_source/tutorial-ios-aws-mobile-notes-analytics.rst

-In the :ref:`previous section <tutorial-android-aws-mobile-notes-setup>` of this tutorial, we installed Xcode, downloaded a sample note-taking app from GitHub, then compiled and ran it in Simulator.
+In the :ref:`previous section <tutorial-android-aws-mobile-notes-setup>` of this tutorial, we installed Xcode, downloaded a sample note-taking app from GitHub, then compiled and ran it in the Android Emulator.
 This tutorial assumes you have completed the those steps.
 In this section, we will extend the notes app to include application analytics.
 Application analytics allow us to gather demographic information about the application usage.